semihcihan/storeconfig/Ideas.md

 - The familySharable field is editable only for auto-renewable subscriptions and non-consumable in-app purchases.
 - organize improve logging
 - No start date and end date support, will be overridden
+- make root level all optional of AppStoreModelSchema